Welcome to the world of quilting through history.

 I love old quilts and began collecting them as my husband and I entered the empty nest years.
 I would research the block name and see what I could find out about the quilt.
 I went to Paducah and took a class on how to date fabric, and along the way was mulling over ideas to address my growing irritation with the frantic marketing of quilting tools, gadgets and geegaws.
 Most of the quilts that I was collecting were made by people using needle, thread and SCISSORS.
 I began a Dear Jane quilt and realized that Jane Stickle did not even have electricity!
 How did these people do it?

 This irritation began my new quest.
-I am writing a book.
-It is a book about various aspects of quilting history or events that have caught my fancy.
+I have written a book and am shopping it to publishers, It is a book about various aspects of quilting history or events that have caught my fancy.
 As I began to share with others what I have discovered, I was encouraged to develop a way to share this information in a more formal/organized manner.
 Being a former professional speaker, I thought, “Hey, I know how to do this”.

 I hope you will enjoy looking through my workshops.
 Each one is based on my research and I am always open to new topics.